 - Students in the residence community are no longer required to wear a face mask, but it is highly recommended for smaller, enclosed spaces such as student lounges, computer labs, laundry rooms, and community kitchens.
 It is the choice of the resident to choose to wear a mask or not.

 - High-touch areas and surfaces will be wiped down with disinfectant spray and/or disinfectant wipes by building staff throughout the day.

 - Staff will be expected to disinfect and sanitize office spaces and high-touch areas at the end of each shift.

 - Meetings and social activities hosted by University Housing & Residence Life will be offered to students as both in-person or virtual.
 It is up to the student resident whether or not they’d like to go to a meeting or event in-person or virtually.

 - Guest Policy: The University Housing Guest Policy has been revised:

-- No guests will be allowed in the residence halls and apartments.
+- No off-campus guests will be allowed in the residence halls and apartments.

-- If a resident is actively moving out, the resident can have one (1) guest to assist with the move out.
-May be subject to change.
+- If a resident is actively moving out, the resident can have two (2) guests to assist with the move out.
+This may be subject to change.